Murukumuu/linux-learning/README.md

 # linux-learning
 Documenting my Linux journey.
-Each folder shows what I
+Each folder shows what I've learnt through challenges like OverTheWire, self-projects, and hands-on experiements.